-- 480 land-atmosphere and aerosol-boundary layer interaction.
+- 345 substantially when including the effect of ambient humidity, which implies an increase in the number of days with hazy skies, high AOD and significant dimming at surface.
+The frequency distribution of the ratio of AOD for ambient and dry humidity with and without meteorological feedback is shown in Figure 9b.
+The no-feedback simulation shows a mean ratio of 1.72, which increases to 2.3 times at ambient humidity with meteorological feedbacks.
+Due to the positive feedback as mentioned above, AOD at ambient humidity increases more than 3 times of its dry AOD, depending on the strength of the - 350 land-atmosphere and aerosol-boundary layer interaction.
 The magnitude of the meteorological feedback due to the total aerosol system ($\Delta AOD{feedback}$) is comparable to ΔAOD{RH} over the IGP.
 This clearly indicates that not only the hygroscopic growth of aerosols but also the meteorological feedback is also important over the IGP.
 Therefore, the aerosol feedbacks with regional meteorology need to be investigated further to better understand and predict the fog events over IGP (Bharali et al., 2019).
-Although the dominance of organics in the aerosol mass loading over the IGP is expected to decrease the - 485 hygroscopic growth of pure inorganic aerosols (Mandariya et al., 2020), the meteorological feedback processes (Eqn.
-3) increase the AOD by moistening the boundary layer (ΔRH{aerosol}).
-The frequency of occurrence of high values of PM2.5 mass concentration for ambient humidity shows deterioration of air quality due to aerosol-radiation interaction and the aerosol forcing itself increases the aerosol loading through aerosol-boundary layer interaction. - In fact, generally calm winds (<2 ms-1), low temperature, shallow boundary layer and slow descending motion 490 prevail over the IGP during winter, which favours the accumulation of aerosols within the boundary layer (Ghude et al., 2017; Kumar et al., 2015a; Nair et al., 2007).
+Although the dominance of organics in the aerosol mass loading over the IGP is expected to decrease the - 355 hygroscopic growth of pure inorganic aerosols (Mandariya et al., 2020), the meteorological feedback processes (Eqn.
+3) increase the AOD by moistening the boundary layer ($\Delta RH{aerosol}$).
+The frequency of occurrence of high values of PM2.5 mass concentration for ambient humidity shows deterioration of air quality due to aerosol-radiation interaction and the aerosol forcing itself increases the aerosol loading through aerosol-boundary layer interaction. - In fact, generally calm winds (<2 ms-1), low temperature, shallow boundary layer and slow descending motion prevail over the IGP during winter, which favours the accumulation of aerosols within the boundary layer (Ghude et al., 2017; Kumar et al., 2015a; Nair et al., 2007).
 In addition, the aerosol effects further weaken the horizontal and vertical circulations and decrease the boundary layer height (Figure S6), which results in more accumulation of aerosols and thus poorer air quality (Bharali et al., 2019; Ding et al., 2016).
-Although wintertime aerosols are mostly confined within the boundary layer, near-surface PM2.5 and columnar aerosol loading show poor correlation over the IGP as reported by Kumar - 495 et al., (2015a).
+Although wintertime aerosols are mostly confined within the boundary layer, near-surface PM2.5 and columnar aerosol loading show poor correlation over the IGP as reported by Kumar - 365 et al., (2015a).
 Our study also shows a poor correlation between ambient AOD and PM2.5, however, a high correlation is found between the dry AOD and PM2.5.
-This result has implications for the estimation of PM2.5 from the satellite observations or for finding an empirical relationship between AOD and PM2.5 for air quality applications, since the high relative humidity deteriorates the association between AOD and PM2.5.
+This result has implications for the estimation of PM2.5 from the satellite observations or for finding an empirical relationship between AOD and PM2.5 for air quality applications since the high relative humidity deteriorates the association between AOD and PM2.5.
 By and large, the offline filter-based PM2.5 measurements have issues associated with sampling aerosols at ambient humidity conditions.
-This also points to the need for dedicated field experiments focusing on the size segregated hygroscopic growth functions of physical and optical properties of aerosols over the IGP (Mandariya et al., 2020).
+This also points to the need for - 370 dedicated field experiments focusing on the size segregated hygroscopic growth functions of physical and optical properties of aerosols over the IGP (Mandariya et al., 2020).